Waiaria Ellis: Club career

 She plays domestic rugby union for NSW Waratahs, featuring for the club as a 16-year-old in 2024, making her debut in the opening round of the Super Rugby women's competition in March 2024 against the ACT Brumbies, equalling the age record of teammate Caitlyn Halse as their youngest ever player.

 International career

 In 2023 she played for the Australian Schoolgirl rugby sevens team.
 In September 2024, she was calledup to play for Australia A against Samoa as a 16-year-old.

 She was called up to the senior Australia women's national rugby union team in July 2025.
-She was named for her debut against New Zealand later that month, becoming the second youngest debutant for the Wallaroos history at 17 years and 305 days, behind only Caitlyn Halse.
+She made her international debut against New Zealand on 12 July, becoming the second youngest debutant in the Wallaroos history at 17 years and 305 days, behind only Caitlyn Halse.

 She was named in the Wallaroos squad for the 2025 Women's Rugby World Cup in England.

 Personal life

 She is the daughter of rugby player Ben Ellis.
 Her sister Ruby-Jean Kennard-Ellis is a rugby league player, for Parramatta NRLW.
+She is of Māori descent, and is from the Ngāti Tūwharetoa iwi.